Bloody Hell

 The line between control and chaos is thinner than most people think.

-It took years, but Skyler Longview’s story finally came together.
+It took years, but Skyler Longview’s story finally came together—as Bloody Hell.